MYTH: It's All About How They're Raised

 Changing our language.

 When someone says, "it's all about how they're raised," they are usually trying to say, "not all pit bulls are bad," or "we shouldn't make an assumption based on a dog's breed."
-They likely aren't thinking about these dangerous implications and how it can affect pit-type dogs and the people that love them.
+They likely aren't thinking about these dangerous implications and how it can affect pit-type dogs and the people that love them - but that does not negate the negative impact of their words.

 Our language matters, especially when we are advocating for a breed that is so often villainized.
 The next time that you are tempted to use this phrase, consider instead saying, "all dogs are individuals."
 Let's look at the individual in front of us without making assumptions based on appearance or their past.
 It's something that we all deserve, human and canine.